tomdavenport/agency/_posts/2015-05-24-improve-conversion-rate.md

 ---

+<p class="lead">Worried your conversion rate is low?
+Turn clicks into conversions with our simple consulting solution to improve your conversion rate.</p>

 ## The problem with your sales

 You’re a business manager or marketer.
 You’re trying to **grow a business** by improving the conversion rate of your website.